-The criteria for evaluation may include but is not limited to references, accreditation, and formal recognition, and/or past performance.
+The criteria for evaluation may include, but is not limited to references, accreditation, formal recognition, or past performance.

-- 14.6.4.1 Consumables and Supplies: The discipline leader for each discipline will identify any consumables and supplies that may significantly affect the results of analysis.
+- 14.6.4.1 Consumables and Supplies: The discipline leader for each discipline will identify any consumables and supplies that are critical to the quality of analysis.
 An evaluation of the suppliers for these consumables and supplies will be performed and documented.
 If supplies are verified in the laboratory, this verification will negate the need for evaluation of the supplier.
 Documentation will be forwarded to the Quality Manager.
 The Quality Manager will store the records and a list of approved providers will be published on the common drive.
-Staff will order consumables and supplies that may significantly affect the results of analysis from the approved providers only. - 14.6.4.2 Services: The discipline leader for each discipline will identify any services that may significantly affect the results of analysis.
-An evaluation of the service provider for such services will be performed and documented.
+Staff will order critical consumables and supplies from the approved providers only. - 14.6.4.2 Services: The discipline leader for each discipline will identify any services that are critical to the quality of analysis.
+An evaluation of the service provider for critical services will be performed and documented.
 Documentation will be forwarded to the Quality Manager and will be stored and a list of approved service providers will be published on the common drive.